jsramesh1990/memory-management-project/README.md

 }

 ```
-✔ Stored in heap
+a)    Stored in heap
-✔ Size controlled at runtime
+b)    Size controlled at runtime

 3. mixed_usage.c